 If we are classified as a PFIC, our ADSs or ordinary shares generally will continue to be treated as shares in a PFIC for all succeeding years during which a U.S. Holder (as defined in "Item 10.E-Additional Information-Taxation-Material United States Federal Income Tax Considerations-General") holds our ADSs or ordinary shares, unless we cease to be a PFIC and the U.S. Holder makes a "deemed sale" election or "deemed dividend" election with respect to the ADSs or ordinary shares.
 If you make a deemed sale election, you will be deemed to have sold the ADSs or ordinary shares you hold at their fair market value as of the last day of the last year during which we were a PFIC (the "termination date").
 If you make a "deemed dividend" election, you will be required to include in income as a deemed dividend your pro-rata share of our earnings and profits accumulated during any portion of your holding period ending at the close of the termination date and attributable to the ADSs or ordinary shares held on the termination date.
-Any gain from such deemed sale or any income from such deemed dividend would be subject to the consequences described below under "Item 10.E-Additional Information-Taxation-Material United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules."
+Any gain from such deemed dividend would be subject to the consequences described below under "Item 10.E -Additional Information-Taxation-Material United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules."
 A deemed dividend election may not have any adverse United States federal income tax effect on you if the election applies to a year in which we are not profitable (as determined for financial reporting purposes).
 Financial reporting accounting is different, however, from the computation of net income and earnings and profits under the Code.
 You are urged to consult your tax adviser regarding our possible status as a PFIC as well as the benefit of making an actual or protective deemed dividend election or deemed sale election.

 If we were to be or become classified as a PFIC, a U.S. Holder may incur significantly increased United States income tax on gain recognized on the sale or other disposition of the ADSs or ordinary shares and on the receipt of distributions on the ADSs or ordinary shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules.
 Alternatively, United States holders of PFIC shares can sometimes avoid the rules described above by electing to treat such PFIC as a "qualified electing fund."
 However, this option will not be available to U.S. Holders because, even if we were to be or become a PFIC, we do not intend to comply with the requirements necessary to permit U.S. Holders to make such election.
 If a U.S. Holder owns our ADSs or ordinary shares during any taxable year that we are a PFIC, the holder must file an annual report with the United States Internal Revenue Service, or the IRS.
-Each U.S. Holder is urged to consult its tax advisor concerning the United States federal income tax consequences of purchasing, holding and disposing of ADSs or ordinary shares if we are or become treated as a PFIC, including the possibility of making a mark-to-market election or "deemed sale" election and the unavailability of the election to treat us as a qualified electing fund.
-For more information see "Item 10.E-Additional Information-Taxation-Material United States
+Each U.S. Holder is urged to consult its tax advisor concerning the United States federal income tax as a qualified electing fund.
+For more information see "Item 10.E-Additional Information-Taxation-Material United States states